LoveSkylark/LibreNMS-Helm/README.md

 * msmtpd

-  This is a work in progress, cluster has been spun up but has not been exposed or tested.
+  This is a work in progress.
-  Needs to be move into namespace